![]() | WAY |

 radiotelephone station.
 In any case, as indicated above, the

-license was sought and approved.
 When WW2 broke out oversight

 control of all marine ship and shore stations was given to the Navy